maunope/DifferentiaPressureSensor/README.md

     *   `lipo-battery`: Logic for reading battery voltage.
     *   `ntp-client`: Helper for synchronizing time from an NTP server.
     *   `rotaryencoder`: Driver for the rotary encoder input.
-    *   `spi-sdcard`: High-level manager for SD card operations.
+    *   `spi-sdcard`: High-level manager for SD card operations and USB MSC.
-    *   `config-manager`: Handles loading configuration from an INI file.
+    *   `ui`: Manages the complete user interface, menu, and pages.
+    *   `web_server`: Provides a web interface for downloading log files.
     *   `wifi_manager`: Centralizes Wi-Fi connection and disconnection logic.
-    *   `web_server`: Provides a web interface for downloading log files.
-    *   `ui`: Manages the complete user interface, menu, and pages.